pietercolpaert/iiop-demo/README.md

 ## Step 5: Processing feedback

-The list of IIOP statements is a create opportunity to process feedback.
-Both ...TODO

-### iiop:sameAs as an opportunity for feedback
+The list of IIOP statements is a great opportunity to process feedback.
+Both the `iiop:notSameAs`as the `iiop:sameAs` statements are interesting for feedback towards the dataset maintainer.
+Each `iiop:sameAs` link can be considered as an opportunity to use the same identifiers across datasets.

-//TODO

-### Conflicts

-Count the number of conflicts: string matches in the IDs, but there is a `iiop:notSameAs` statement.
-This is exactly the opposite of the first number we calculated for the IIOP.
+The `iiop:notSameAs` is also a great opportunity to find conflicts between datasets.
+If you count the number of conflicts: string matches in the IDs, but there is a `iiop:notSameAs` statement.
+To calculate this, you can perform this small trick:

 ```bash
 grep -E 'newyork/(.*?)> <http://semweb.mmlab.be/ns/iiop#notSameAs> <http://.*?/\1>' iiopstatements.nt | wc -l
 ```

+No datasets conflict with the reference dataset.
 When we however take newyork as the reference dataset, we get 1 conflict:

 ```turtle
 <http://iiop.demo.thedatatank.com/test/newyork/location> <http://semweb.mmlab.be/ns/iiop#notSameAs> <http://iiop.demo.thedatatank.com/test/ghent1/location> .
 ```

+This is because `newyork/location` is an identifier for a relation between an entity and an address in a string. `ghent1/location` on the other hand is a description of the location, and not an address.

+In order to reduce conflicts, we can start making use of URIs and point to global definitions of certain predicates or other concepts.
+If no URI is defined for what you want to put in the semantics of the identifier, then you can create your own identifier.